Wouter-IT/map-tutorials/README.md

 ![screenshot of nav bar](assets/images/readme/nav-bar.jpg)

 ### Hero (Home-page)
 - Located just below the navigation is an image and welcome message.
 The image helps set the tone for the page and is one of the most popular maps made by FakeFairytale.
-It is blurred out as to no distract form the message.
+It is blurred out so as to no distract from the message.
 - The welcome message immediately states the value the website provides.
-It is aimed at making you a better map-maker and helps the visitor understand the intend and purpose of the website.
+It is aimed at making you a better map-maker and helps the visitor understand the intent and purpose of the website.

 ![screenshot of website hero image](assets/images/readme/hero.JPG)